keithnoguchi/async-mq/README.md

 ## Example

-Currently, [main.rs] demonstrates the [crate lapin] RabbitMQ RPC pattern with the Rust 1.39 [async-await] feature.
+Currently, [main.rs] demonstrates the RabbitMQ RPC pattern through the Rust 1.39 [async-await] feature with [lapin].
 It creates 32 producer threads and 8 consumer threads, with each thread runs 8 consumer [async-await] instances.
-It also uses [FlatBuffers] as a message encoding technology.
+It also uses [FlatBuffers] for the message encoding.
-Currently, it just generate simple message with a single string, from 'a' to 'z'.

 [main.rs]: src/main.rs
 [async-await]: https://blog.rust-lang.org/2019/11/07/Async-await-stable.html

-Here is the main function:
+Here is the main function which creates threads both the producers and consumers:

 ```sh
 fn main() -> thread::Result<()> {